rust-lang/rust/text/0000-change-doc-default-urls.md

 in a different way.
 This doesn't totally solve all issues, however, only the duplication issue.

+We could redirect all URLs that don't start with a version prefix to redirect to `/`, which would be an index page showing all of the various places to go.
+Right now, it's unclear how many people even know that we host specific old versions, or stuff like `/beta`.

 # Unresolved questions
 [unresolved]: #unresolved-questions